beccaa9116/beccaa9116/README.md

 ## Hi there 👋

+### Welcome to my GitHub profile! 🌸

+I'm Becca, a passionate coder who loves all things tech and creativity.
+Here's a little about me:

+- 💻 Currently studying Computer Science.
+- 🎨 Love designing and creating beautiful interfaces.
+- 🌟 Always exploring new technologies and learning something new.
+- 📚 Constantly improving my coding skills.

+### What I'm Up To:

+- 🌱 Currently learning java and improving my front-end skills.
+- 🔭 Exploring different open-source projects.
+- 💡 Working on personal projects to enhance my skills.

+Feel free to explore my repositories and don't hesitate to reach out if you have any questions or just want to say hello! 😊

 <!--
 **beccaa9116/beccaa9116** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.